 Avenir has been a personal favorite font of mine for years.
 I remember using it all the time in my design comps in the mid 2000’s – back when we had to slice up graphics to use nice fonts on the web.
 It seems like Avenir is emerging as a popular alternative to the ubiquitous Proxima Nova.
 Avenir has a very organic and welcoming feel for a geometric sans-serif and I’m sure its popularity on the web will continue to grow in 2014.

 Futura has been around since 1927 so it feels a little weird including it on a list of the trendiest fonts.
 It’s a classic font that was much loved by Stanley Kubrick and Wes Anderson.
 Futura is clearly not going anywhere and will continue to be a popluar typeface on the web.

 Montserrat is a free font which no doubt is part of the reason for its popularity.
 I always see it recommended as a “free alternative to Gotham”.
 It may have a similar feeling as Gotham but I think it really stands as its own typeface.
 It has a distinctive uppercase “G” and “J” which lends it its own unique character.
-Without italics it doesn’t really work for body copy, but it makes an excellent font for headlines.
+Without italics it’s not the best choice for body copy, but it makes an excellent font for headlines.

 3) Brandon Grotesque